Green Bay East High School: Athletics

 The school's mascot, the Red Devil, is a reference to the clay-based East River (formerly called the Devil River) that wraps around the school.
 In January 2014, the Wisconsin Interscholastic Athletic Association finalized a realignment plan that would send both Green Bay East and Green Bay West to the smaller Bay Conference starting in 2015-2016 due to both schools' athletic programs failing to win any conference titles since 2000 stemming from the growth of athletic programs in suburban schools.
 In 2020, the WIAA announced that they would transfer the planning of football-only conferences to the Wisconsin Football Coaches Association, which returned East to the lower division of the Fox River Classic Conference for football only.

-The Red Devils play at City Stadium, home of the Green Bay Packers from 1925 until 1956.
+The Red Devils play football at City Stadium, home of the Green Bay Packers from 1925 until 1956.
 Recent renovations of the field included ornamental fencing and monuments to the history of the field, a new scoreboard, and a turf surfacing made possible by contributions from the Packers.
-The school has won one WIAA state championship in girls hockey as part of a co-op team.
+The school has won one WIAA state championship in girls' hockey as part of a co-op team.